X

 TE Sam LaPorta

 It has been a disappointing start to the season for Sam LaPorta.
 After finishing as the overall TE1 in 2023, LaPorta has scored in double figures in PPR formats just once this year.
 However, he has a real opportunity to post solid numbers in Week 7 against the Vikings.
-Minnesota has allowed the seventh-most fantasy points per game to tight ends, and they've allowed at least six catches to the position in three of the past four games.
+Minnesota has allowed the seventh-most fantasy points per game to tight ends, and it has allowed at least six catches to the position in three of the past four games.

 Matchups We Hate: